stealth-scales/stripe-challenge/README.md

 - If yes: Send cached data.
 - If no: There's a new transaction, recalculate.

-You could do more continuous calculation of the analytics.
+You could do more continuous calculation of the analytics, or have some seperate DB table/view scenario if you wanted that would eliminate the burdon of doing requests and math in the server.

 ### Feedback and Calibration